-The Centre for International Governance Innovations's Global Platform Governance Network and the McGill Centre for Media, Technology and Democracy are pleased to invite you to a special virtual roundtable discussion on Digital Platform Governance on December 7, 2020 from 12 -3 PM (EST, UTC-5).
+The Centre for International Governance Innovations's Global Platform Governance Network and the McGill Centre for Media, Technology and Democracy are pleased to invite you to a special virtual round table discussion on digital platform governance on December 7, 2020, from 12 to 3 p.m.
+(EST, UTC-5).

-Canada has signalled its commitment to “create new regulations for social media platforms, starting with a requirement that all platforms remove illegal content, including hate speech”.
-As the Government prepares legislation to address this commitment, it can benefit from the experiences of its allies and outside experts who are tackling these same challenges.
+Canada has signalled its commitment to “create new regulations for social media platforms, starting with a requirement that all platforms remove illegal content, including hate speech.”
+As the federal government prepares legislation to address this commitment, it can benefit from the experiences of its allies and external experts who are tackling these same challenges.

-The goal of the meeting is to foster an honest, open conversation between a small group of experts and senior government representatives at a strategic moment of government decision making.
-Through three 50-minute deliberative dialogues, the group will work collectively through key questions facing the government as it moves towards a legislative package regulating digital platforms:
+The goal of this meeting is to foster an honest, open conversation between a small group of experts and senior government representatives at a strategic moment of government decision making.
+Through three 50-minute deliberative dialogues, the group will work collectively through key questions facing the government as it moves toward a legislative package regulating digital platforms:

-3. What powers should be given to a new regulator and how should this regulator be structured?
+- What powers should be given to a new regulator, and how should this regulator be structured?

-We are pleased to welcome the Minister of Canadian Heritage, The Honorable Steven Guilbeault, and Parliamentary Secretary to the Minister of Justice and Attorney General of Canada, Mr. Arif Virani, to join the roundtable discussion.
-The session will be supported by leading Canadian and international experts, who will join in conversation with government experts and decision makers to surface the issues underlying each question and come to a collective position.
+We are pleased to welcome the minister of Canadian heritage, The Honourable Steven Guilbeault, and parliamentary secretary to the minister of justice and attorney general of Canada, Arif Virani, to join the round table discussion.
+The session will be supported by leading Canadian and international experts, who will join in conversation with government experts and decision makers to examine the issues underlying each question and come to a collective position.

 The meeting will be held under CIGI Rule, a variation of the Chatham House Rule.